omega8cc/boa/docs/DEBUG-APCU-DRUSH-CRON.md

 _MAX_MEM_VALKEY=$(( _RAM / 3 ))
 ```

+Here `_RAM` is not physical RAM: BOA first subtracts a reservation — a quarter of physical
+RAM by default — leaving the usable figure the formula divides.
+On a 24GB server that
+reservation is ~6GB, leaving ~18GB usable, so the formula produces a ceiling of about 6GB.
-On a 24GB server this produces an 8GB ceiling.
-For a server hosting a small number of sites
+For a server hosting a small number of sites this is more than adequate, but for servers
-this is more than adequate, but for servers hosting 100+ Drupal 8/9/10 sites the working set
+hosting 100+ Drupal 8/9/10 sites the working set of bootstrap, discovery, config, render
-of bootstrap, discovery, config, render cache, and dynamic page cache across all sites can
-still exceed this allocation.
+cache, and dynamic page cache across all sites can still exceed this allocation.

-Older BOA installations used a smaller `_RAM / 6` allocation (a 4GB ceiling on the same
+Older BOA installations used a smaller `_RAM / 6` allocation (a 3GB ceiling on the same
 24GB host).
 Servers upgraded to current BOA have the ceiling recalculated to `_RAM / 3`
 automatically.
 On installations that have not been upgraded, or where the ceiling has been
 manually set, review and increase as described below.